sallar-ba/Neoxtract-Extension/PRIVACY.md

 All extraction, filtering, searching, and exporting happens entirely within your browser.
 When you export to JSON or Excel, files are generated locally and downloaded directly to your device.

 ## Third-Party Services
-CyberExtractor does not use any third-party analytics, advertising, or tracking services.
+Neoxtract does not use any third-party analytics, advertising, or tracking services.

 ## Contact
 For privacy questions: https://github.com/sallar-ba/Extractor-Ext/issues